 Average Weekly Wage

 As you can see, the AWW determines a large portion of many workers’ comp settlements in Florida.
-Generally, your AWW is based on what you earned during the 13 weeks before you suffered injury.
+Generally, your AWW is based on what you earned during the 13 weeks before you suffered an injury.

 The week you suffered injury is not included in the calculation.
 If you worked less than 75% during the 13 weeks before injury, your AWW can be your full-time weekly wage or the AWW of a similar employee who worked 75% of the time.